jamiewilbraham/azure-docs/articles/cognitive-services/form-recognizer/tutorial-form-recognizer-with-logic-apps.md

 # Tutorial: Use Form Recognizer with Azure Logic Apps to analyze invoices

-In this tutorial, you create a workflow in Azure Logic Apps that uses Form Recognizer, a service that is part of Azure Cognitive Services suite, to extract data from invoices.
+In this tutorial, you create a workflow in Azure Logic Apps that uses Form Recognizer, a service that is part of Azure Cognitive Research Technologies suite, to extract data from invoices.
 You use Form Recognizer to first train a model using a sample data set and then test the model using another data set.
 The sample data used in this tutorial is stored in Azure Storage blob containers.

 Here's what this tutorial covers: